gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 Create another application by cloning the one you can find at `https://gitlab.com/gitlab-examples/maven/simple-maven-app.git`.
 If you look at the `src/main/java/com/example/app/App.java` file you can see that it imports the `com.example.dep.Dep` class and calls the `hello` method passing `GitLab` as a parameter.

-Since Maven doesn't know how to resolve the dependency, you need to modify the configuration.
+Since Maven doesn't know how to resolve the dependency, you need to modify the configuration:
+1. go back to Artifactory
-Go back to Artifactory, and browse the `libs-release-local` repository selecting the `simple-maven-dep-1.0.jar` file.
+2. browse the `libs-release-local` repository
+3. select the `simple-maven-dep-1.0.jar` file
-In the **Dependency Declaration** section of the main panel you can copy the configuration snippet:
+4. find the configuration snippet from the **Dependency Declaration** section of the main panel
+5. copy the snippet in the `dependencies` section of the `pom.xml` file

+The snippet should look like this:

 ```xml
 <dependency>